NoaShapira5/php-sql-project/README.md

 # php-sql-project

-During Information Systems and Databases course, we build resturant website that uses Chef Express database.
+During Information Systems and Databases course, we built a restaurant website that uses Chef Express database.
 We use php (backend), sql, html and css.
 In order to open the website you should use xampp:
 1. Run the ChefExpress - SQL Server script